 How to wash fresh herbs

 Be careful to look under each leaf when harvesting your fresh herbs.
 Hello catnip caterpillar!

 Wash leaves gently to remove pollen in the Spring.
 If you harvest your own herbs in the summer, you may not have to wash them at all.
 Herbs like basil do not like water at all and tends to turn black when it gets wet.
 Catnip or cat mint makes a flavorful tea that helps you fall asleep if you suffer from insomnia.
 It is also known for relieving menstrual cramps and menopausal mood swings.
 Meow!

 Mint Ice cubes are the perfect way to add a fresh splash of mint flavor to Peach Sweet Tea.
 Make mint ice cubes by freezing mint sprigs in ice cube trays or molds.
 Be sure to use distilled water for the clearest cubes.
 I made these round cubes with silicone molds.

-How to pretreat cilantro to keep it fresh
+How to pretreat cilantro to keep it from wilting

 Fresh cilantro is almost always on sale at Publix and always a bargain at Aldi.
 One of the world's most common herbs, cilantro is often used in Asian and Latin dishes.
 Restaurant salsa and Pad Thai are the two that first come to mind.